List of Art Deco theaters in Metro Manila: Bellevue Theater

-The Bellevue Theater is one of a few classic Philippine theaters built in the 1930s still running today.
-It is located on Pedro Gil Street (formerly Herran), in Paco district and has a total seating capacity of 600.
-The theater features a Neo Mudejar theme, and contains a quonset hut design, and other classic ornamentation.
+The Bellevue Theater is one of a few Philippine theaters built in the 1930s.
+It is located on Pedro Gil Street (formerly Herran), in Paco district and had a total seating capacity of six hundred.
+The building features a Neo-Mudéjar theme, and contains a quonset hut design, and other classic ornamentation.
 The theater is not currently operational and a general merchandise store occupies its first floor.
-As of 2013, this site is occupied by Novo Jeans and T-shirt.
+As of 2013, the building was occupied by Novo Jeans and T-shirt, though a Super 8 Grocery Warehouse, has since moved into the building.

+The interior is completely gutted, with almost no traces of the original auditorium left, inside the building.

 Benper Theater

 This 1960s-style building on Roosevelt Avenue in Quezon City has Art Deco features.
 The structure and cinema was originally owned by the Ang family, one of the first Filipino-Chinese clans in San Francisco del Monte, Quezon City.
 "Benper" came from the late couple's combined name - Benito Ang and his spouse Peregrina Dela Rosa.

 Capitol Theater

 Situated in Escolta Street in Binondo, the Capitol Theater was designed by Juan Nakpil, and built in 1935.
 With the strong presence of symmetry, geometric shapes, and the occasional presence of graceful curves, the design is strongly identified with the Art Deco visual arts design style which was very popular during the 1930s.
+It was renamed Daitoa in 1944, and after the Americans returned the following year, the theater became a social hall and the building also housed the Silver Slipper, a nightclub popular among Americans.